×

 Learning Outcomes

-1. Integrates findings from the sciences and humanities for the continual improvement of nursing care across diverse settings.
+1. Integrate findings from the sciences and humanities toward the continual improvement of nursing care across diverse settings.

-2. Applies knowledge of organizational and system leadership practices.
+2. Apply knowledge of organizational and system leadership practices.

-3. Selects and applies quality improvement strategies to optimize safety and outcomes.
+3. Select and apply quality improvement strategies to optimize safety and outcomes.

-4. Utilizes clinical scholarship as a foundation for practice.
+4. Utilize clinical scholarship as a foundation for practice.

-5. Applies technology to enhance care, promote lifelong learning, and facilitate data generation and use.
+5. Apply technology to enhance care, promote lifelong learning, and facilitate data generation and use.

-6. Promotes social justice and human dignity through policy and advocacy.
+6. Promote social justice and human dignity through policy and advocacy.

-7. Leads and collaborates in interprofessional teams to improve individual and population health outcomes.
+7. Lead and collaborate in interprofessional teams to improve individual and population health outcomes.

 Skills You’ll Learn